 Although there are several different types of skin cancer, most don't become life-threatening because they aren't likely to spread to other parts of the body.
 Unfortunately, melanoma is different.
 If not caught early, melanoma can spread from the skin to other organs — often with deadly results.

-If there's any good news about melanoma, it's this: You have the power to substantially lower your family's risk of getting it by protecting kids from the sun, paying attention to the moles on their skin, and making sure they know from an early age just how important it is to take sun safety seriously.
+If there's any good news about melanoma, it's this: You have the power to greatly lower your family's risk of getting it by protecting kids from the sun, paying attention to the moles on their skin, and making sure they know from an early age that it's important to take sun safety seriously.